-Sponsors: Jaime Kennedy and Julie Shannon
+Sponsors: Ms. Kennedy & Ms. Shannon

 Link Crew is a high school transition program that welcomes freshmen and makes them feel comfortable throughout the first year of their high school experience.
 Built on the belief that students can help students succeed, Boomerang Project’s proven high school transition program trains mentors from GBN’s junior and senior classes to be Link Crew Leaders.
 As positive role models, Link Crew Leaders are mentors and student leaders who guide the freshmen to discover what it takes to be successful during the transition to high school and help facilitate freshman success.

 For more info, click http://www.boomerangproject.com/link/what-link-crew